(click ref.no. to view / print map)

 Portree Angling Association offer a variety of river fishing in the north and east of Skye.
 All the rivers contain brown trout, most have a reasonable run of sea trout and some offer an occasional salmon.

 The Association controls the fishing in the rivers in the east of the Trotternish peninsula – the Kilmaluag, Brogaig and Kilmartin –and the north bank of the River Lealt.

-The Lealt has in recent years been the most productive of our rivers.
+The Lealt is probably the shortest salmon river in Scotland if not the world.
 There is only one pool fishable, at the foot of the Lealt Gorge beneath a magnificent waterfall.
 The approach to the river is steep and the paths can get slippery with rain, so a reasonable degree of fitness is required as well as some agility.
-Remember that when you catch a salmon you will have to carry it back up the hill!
 Fly fishing is virtually impossible due to the cliffs surrounding the pool, so spinning and worm fishing are recommended.